 Temple Ritual Items

 In addition to the famous seven-branched Temple Menorah, there were several other important, special items necessary for Jewish worship: the Ark of the Covenant, the altar for sacrifices, Priestly garments including the Hoshen (breastplate) of the High Priest, and incense that was burned daily and made of 11 spices: cinnamon, muscat nut bark, costus, saffron, spikenard, cassia, myrrh, frankincense, galbanum, clove, and balsam.

 Although all original artifacts were destroyed or looted during the Roman siege on Jerusalem and destruction of the Holy Temple, detailed descriptions have survived and have been used by Jewish artists and Judaica designers to create various artistic representations.

 Roman armies destroyed the Temple in 70 CE as part of their siege on Jerusalem and campaign to quash Jewish rebellion and disperse Jews from the Holy City.
 To this day the Temple has not been rebuilt again, and all that remains of the Temple complex are some of the outer support walls built by King Herod.

-Interestingly, the exposed, outdoor section of the Western Wall is just a small part of the whole Western Wall.
-The part of the Western Wall that is currently seen at the Prayer Plaza is 187 feet long, while the entire length is actually 1,600 feet long!
+The main part of this remaining support structure is known as the Western Wall, or in Hebrew the Kotel.
+Throughout the generations since the Temple’s destruction, the Western Wall has been the closest accessible remnant to the Temple Mount.
+Interestingly, the exposed, outdoor section of the Western Wall that is familiar to Jews today is just a small part of the whole Western Wall – it’s 187 feet long, while the entire length is actually 1,600 feet!
 The remainder of the Western Wall continues underground beneath the streets and houses of the Old City of Jerusalem.

 Today, the Western Wall is at the same time a symbol of spiritual exile, as well as one of hope and longing for the future redemption of Israel.